-(1) Any residential or household items, supplies or expenditures, including mortgage, rent or utility payments for any part of any personal residence of a candidate or officeholder or a member of the candidate's or officeholder's family;
+13 (1) Any residential or household items, supplies or expenditures, including mortgage, owned by a candidate or officeholder or a member of a candidate's or officeholder's family and

-16 (2) Mortgage, rent, or utility payments for any part of any non-residential property that is 17 owned by a candidate or officeholder or a member of a candidate's or officeholder's family and 18 used for campaign purposes, to the extent the payments exceed the fair market value of the 1 property usage;
+16 (2) Mortgage, rent, or utility payments for any part of any non-residential property that is

+18 used for campaign purposes, to the extent the payments exceed the fair market value of the
-2 (3) Funeral, cremation, or burial expenses, including any expenses related to deaths 3 within a candidate's or officeholder's family;

-4 (4) Clothing, other than items of de minimis value that are used in the campaign;

-5 (5) Tuition payments;

-6 (6) Dues, fees, or gratuities at a country club, health club, recreational facility or other 7 nonpolitical organization, unless they are part of a specific fundraising event that takes place on 8 the organization's premises;

-9 (7) Salary payments to a member of a candidate's family, unless the family member is 10 providing bona fide services to the campaign.
-If a family member provides bona fide services to a 11 campaign, any salary payments in excess of the fair market value of the services provided is 12 personal use;

-(8) Admission to a sporting event, concert, theater, or other form of entertainment, unless part of a specific campaign or officeholder activity;

-15 (9) Payment of any fines, fees, or penalties assessed pursuant to this chapter.

-(c) Any expense that results from campaign or officeholder activity is permitted use of campaign funds.
-Such expenditures may include:

-18 (1) The defrayal of ordinary and necessary expenses of a candidate or officeholder;

-(2) Office expenses and equipment, provided the expenditures and the use of the equipment can be directly attributable to the campaign or the officeholder's duties and responsibilities;

-(3) Donations to charitable organizations, provided the candidate or officeholder does not personally benefit from the donation or receive compensation from the recipient organization;

-24 (4) Travel expenses for an officeholder, provided that the travel is undertaken as an 25 ordinary and necessary expense of seeking, holding, or maintaining public office, or seeking, 26 holding, or maintaining a position within the legislature or other publicly elected body.
+1 property usage; 2 (3) Funeral, cremation, or burial expenses, including any expenses related to deaths 3 within a candidate's or officeholder's family; 4 (4) Clothing, other than items of de minimis value that are used in the campaign; 5 (5) Tuition payments; 6 (6) Dues, fees, or gratuities at a country club, health club, recreational facility or other 7 nonpolitical organization, unless they are part of a specific fundraising event that takes place on 8 the organization's premises; 9 (7) Salary payments to a member of a candidate's family, unless the family member is 10 providing bona fide services to the campaign.
+If a family member provides bona fide services to a 11 campaign, any salary payments in excess of the fair market value of the services provided is 12 personal use; 13 (8) Admission to a sporting event, concert, theater, or other form of entertainment, unless 14 part of a specific campaign or officeholder activity; 15 (9) Payment of any fines, fees, or penalties assessed pursuant to this chapter.
+16 (c) Any expense that results from campaign or officeholder activity is permitted use of 17 campaign funds.
+Such expenditures may include: 18 (1) The defrayal of ordinary and necessary expenses of a candidate or officeholder; 19 (2) Office expenses and equipment, provided the expenditures and the use of the 20 equipment can be directly attributable to the campaign or the officeholder's duties and 21 responsibilities; 22 (3) Donations to charitable organizations, provided the candidate or officeholder does 23 not personally benefit from the donation or receive compensation from the recipient organization; 24 (4) Travel expenses for an officeholder, provided that the travel is undertaken as an 25 ordinary and necessary expense of seeking, holding, or maintaining public office, or seeking, 26 holding, or maintaining a position within the legislature or other publicly elected body.
 If a 27 candidate or officeholder uses campaign funds to pay expenses associated with travel that 28 involves both personal activities and campaign or officeholder activities, the incremental 29 expenses that result from the personal activities are personal use, unless the person(s) benefiting 30 from this use reimburse(s) the campaign account within thirty (30) days for the amount of the 31 incremental expenses;

-32 (5) Gifts of nominal value and donations of a nominal amount made on a special 33 occasion such as a holiday, graduation, marriage, retirement or death, unless made to a member 34 of the candidate's or officeholder's family;
+(5) Gifts of nominal value and donations of a nominal amount made on a special occasion such as a holiday, graduation, marriage, retirement or death, unless made to a member of the candidate's or officeholder's family;